Amazfit Balance vs Suunto Race

 Frequently Asked Questions

-Amazfit Balance excels if you value extremely lightweight design (1.23 oz) for its 46mm size.
-Suunto Race is better if you prioritize vibrant 1.43” amoled screen with sapphire crystal durability.
-Pick based on your budget and daily use.
+Amazfit Balance is the better choice if you prioritize extremely lightweight design (1.23 oz) for its 46mm size.
+Suunto Race wins if you value vibrant 1.43” amoled screen with sapphire crystal durability.
+Both are rated highly (4.4★ vs 4.2★), so consider your specific needs and budget.

 Affiliate disclosure